Free Letterhead Templates in Word, Corel Draw, Publisher and InDesign Formats

 Our templates are simple, effective and most of the designs take very little ink or toner to print.
-We also have sites with templates for business cards and envelopes that match our letterhead designs.
+You will also find matching envelopes for each letterhead design on the site.
+We also have a site with business cards that match our letterhead designs.

-are to be printed on your home printer, stay away from bleeds.
-Bleeds allow
+they are to be printed on your home printer, stay away from bleeds.

-not possible.
-Thermography (raised print) is another option that cannot be
+Thermography (raised print) is another option that cannot be printed

 How many will you need?
 Printing one to 100 per month is perfect for home printing.
 If you plan on sending out thousands a month, you should take them to the experts.
 It will get very expensive in inkjet ink or toner to print thousands of letterheads, in most cases it will be much cheaper to have them printed.